 Resume Objectives for Nurses:

-There are few things which has to be noted when you write an objective for your resume.
+There are a few things that have to be noted when you write an objective for your resume.
 They are,

 1. Concentrate on the job details: